A Traveler’s Guide to Vietnamese Lunar New Year

 - Problems might happen so keep contact with your Travel Consultant to sort them out.

 - Learn this phrase and say it when you meet or say goodbye to people: “chúc mừng năm mới”.
-It’s the Vietnamese phrase to say ‘happy new year’ and it’s sure to put a smile on any locals face
+This is how to say ‘happy new year’ in Vietnamese, and it’s sure will put a smile on any locals face.

 - Break glassware.
 Save your glass-smashing plans for after Tết!
 Otherwise, you’ll have a “broken” year.